PetruninAlex/Sketch2Real/README.md

 TODO
 ```
 ## Train your own model
-- Prepare data set for training:
+- Prepare your data set for training:
-If you have a data set of real portraits you can run this script.
 ```bash
 TODO
 ```